 - avoid leaving it in the sun or in hot water.

 Your child should take the mouth guard along to dental visits to make sure it still fits correctly.
-He might need a new mouth guard when changes happen in his mouth, such as when adult teeth come through.
+Your child might need a new mouth guard when changes happen in his mouth – for example, when adult teeth come through.